working-group-two/docs.wgtwo.com/docs/auth-how-to.md

 ### Operator tokens
 #### Usage
-https://api.wgtwo.com expects the operator credentials as basic auth credential in the HTTP Authorization headers, where client ID must be provided as username and client secret as the password:
+https://api.wgtwo.com expects the operator credentials as a basic auth credential in the HTTP Authorization headers, where client ID must be provided as username and client secret as the password:
 ```
 Authorization: Basic {base64 of client ID:client secret}